munnatxt/gridding/README.md

-# Gridee v1.0
+# Gridding v1.0

-Gridee uses maximum 12 columns and five media breakpoints to build layouts (mobile first layout)
+Gridding uses maximum 12 columns and five media breakpoints to build layouts (mobile first layout)

 <b>Instructions:</b><br>

-Gridee seperated into two files "grid-wide.css" and "grid-box.css" Both uses same method to make your site responsive.
+Gridding seperated into two files "grid-wide.css" and "grid-box.css" Both uses same method to make your site responsive.
 The only difference is "grid-wide.css" containing the maximum with 1180 pixels and "grid-box" containing the maximum with 1100 pixels. "grid-box.css" is recommended for boxed web page layout

 <b>The grid system ( with minimum width ):</b><br>